Iluka - Burns Beach

 What are some of the major infrastructure and planning changes likely to influence the Iluka - Burns Beach SA2?

-Key infrastructure and planning changes likely to influence the Iluka - Burns Beach SA2 include: Meridian Park Industrial Estate (Construction); Iluka Beach Residential Estate (Stages ongoing) (Construction); Burns Beach Primary School (Completed); Currambine Community Centre & Library Upgrade (Approved); and Ocean Reef Marina (Construction).
+Key infrastructure and planning changes likely to influence the Iluka - Burns Beach SA2 include: Meridian Park Industrial Estate (Construction); Iluka Beach Residential Estate (Stages ongoing) (Construction); Burns Beach Primary School (Completed); Currambine Community Centre & Library Upgrade (Approved); and Neerabup - Upgrade Roads and Drainage (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Iluka - Burns Beach SA2?

-Infrastructure development impacting the Iluka - Burns Beach SA2 spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Health & Medical, among others.
+Infrastructure development impacting the Iluka - Burns Beach SA2 spans multiple sectors including Residential Development, Health & Medical, and Communities, Precincts & Urban Renewal, among others.

 What is the scale of infrastructure investment impacting the Iluka - Burns Beach SA2?